thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 Social Nagar lane had been gutted.
 The next day, waves of Hindu mobs attacked Muslim property.
 Shaikh Ibrahim's garment unit was looted on the Laxmi Baug side.
 The mob made an attempt to burn the place down, but failed.
-A Shiv Sena Shakha Pramukh, one Vithal Pawar was leading the crowd The baharwalla (waiter who serves clients outide the hotel) of Gulshani Hotel was stabbed to death by this mob.
+A Shiv Sena _Shakha Pramukh_, one Vithal Pawar was leading the crowd The baharwalla (waiter who serves clients outide the hotel) of Gulshani Hotel was stabbed to death by this mob.
 Gulshan Bakery was looted of cash amounting to Rs.
 50,000.